 Discuss the title: Keystone Species increases Biodiversity.
 Define “biodiversity” and “keystone species”

 If using a soccer ball, whoever catches the ball will find the number closest to their right thumb.

 If using pieces of paper, the teacher or student will pick one of the numbers – students with that number will be the “players”.

 Students are to find the object on the handout with that number.
 They are to explain how the return of wolves affected that animal/ plant or river.

-Two tips: 1) Encourage students to use the sequence in step 2 to help with the answer.
-What will become come clear is the importance of increased plant growth.
+Tips: 1) Encourage students to use the sequence in step 2 to help with the answer.
+2) What will become come clear is the importance of increased plant growth.
 2) Scavengers – some of the animals are scavengers and benefited from the prey killed by the wolves.
 3) Improved water quality - ie. fish populations increased due to decreased soil erosion thanks to vegetation growth along river banks.
 Many species benefit for a combination of reasons.

 Students are encouraged to play the game as the wolves might play it – using teamwork – helping each other out.